 The Maintenance tab is used to delete logged data or notes either from the video screen directly or on the flash card.
 Logged data and notes can be removed to create additional free space on the storage card.
-All

-liaen earar Eeggea aata ana

-data that is synchronized

-with TS Manager maintains

-a backup of the data in the

-a backup of the data in the
+All data that is synchronized with TS Manager maintains a backup of the data in the